-We recently flew from San Francisco to New York City for the weekend, almost spontaneously.
-We hadn’t planned on it, but we were nonetheless forced into traversing the width of the entire United States, hoisted by our own selfish selflessness.
+We recently flew from San Francisco to New York City for the weekend, almost spontaneously, as it turned out.
+We hadn't planned on going to New York's Big Apple, but we were nonetheless forced into needlessly traversing the width of the entire United States, hoisted by our own selfish selflessness.

-You don’t need a very good reason to visit New York City, and we didn’t.
+You don't need a very good reason to visit New York City, and we didn't have one.

-Regardless, my wife and I got into the spirit of giving after only a few champagnes and cocktails.
-Amy put bids down on a number of donated items, like 49ers tickets, expensive bottles of wine, vacation getaways, and the like.
+Regardless, my wife and I got into the spirit of giving after only a few glasses of champagnes and cocktails.
+My wife put bids down on a number of donated items, like 49ers tickets, expensive bottles of wine, vacation getaways, and the like.
 Surely, we thought, we should win at least one of our auctions.

-We then learn how silent auctions work, the hard way.
+We then learned how silent auctions work, the hard way.

-Five minutes later, we panicked at the thought of winning all of our auctions and ran screaming back to cross our name off most of them.
-In the end, we won only one: discounts at NYC hotels and restaurants so extensive that we could afford to visit for a full three days.
+Five minutes later, we panicked at the thought of winning all of our auctions, and ran screaming back to cross our name off most of them.
+In the end, we won only one: discounts at NYC hotels and restaurants so expensive that we could afford to visit for a full three days.

 My fifth trip to New York City felt like my first.